3dx-tech/ndeb/README.md

 # ndeb

-Utility to aid in creating Debian (.deb) packages.
+Utility to aid in creating Debian (.deb) packages for NodeJS.

 ### Install
 `yarn add ndeb`